harmony-one/h/progress/theo-perisic.md

 ---

-2025-03-16 Sat: (2.0h) Looking into [Silo sonic markets](https://v2.silo.finance/).
+2025-03-16 Sun: (2.0h) Looking into [Silo sonic markets](https://v2.silo.finance/).
 Insights: Lending on yields remains beneficial for hedging on more aggressive strategies, or as a short for underlying assets, otherwise best to stay with pools and emissions.

 2025-03-15 Sat: (1.0h) Reviewed Yuriy’s [Q1 update](https://github.com/harmony-one/h/blob/main/progress/yuriy-menkov.md).